Towards Healthcare Research & Consulting

 Regional Insights

-North America held the largest computational biology market share of 50% in 2023.
+North America held the largest computational biology market share of 50% in 2025.
 It is projected that factors, including rising financing and investments, as well as market participants' involvement in computational biology, would drive the region's analyzed market expansion.
 Furthermore, in an effort to quickly create successful medicines, governments, medical institutions and researchers are working together more frequently as a result of customized medicine.
 The computational biology market is expanding rapidly since the U.S. is one of the main nations that funds and promotes advancements in the field.

 The National Human Genome Research Institute established the "Computational Genomics and Data Science Program" in the United States.
 Throughout all extramural research programs and divisions, the CGDS fosters the creation of cutting-edge computational methods, creative data analysis tools, and data resources of scientific value.
 A Draft 2023–2028 Data Science Strategic Plan was made public by the NIH in December 2023 in order to receive feedback from the general public.
 NIH will be better equipped to handle the fast increase in both the volume and variety of data, as well as the development of sophisticated new technologies, thanks to the updates to the Strategic Plan for Data Science, which builds on the achievements of the first plan.
 Furthermore, the clinical trials being conducted by prominent players from different sectors are contributing to the growth of the computational biology market.
 To increase the capacity for clinical trials in the US, the White House Office of Science and Technology Policy (OSTP) is spearheading a whole-of-government initiative.

-Asia Pacific is expected to grow at the fastest CAGR during the forecast period.
+Asia Pacific is expected to grow by 16% share at the fastest CAGR during the forecast period.
 This trend is mostly caused by the region's biopharmaceutical industries, particularly those in China and India, expanding quickly.
 As a result, investments in the life science and healthcare IT sectors are increasing.
 The growing number of bioinformatics-focused businesses is also expected to hasten the expansion of the industry in the area.
 Growth in the industry is also being driven by increased government spending on improved healthcare IT.
 Accordingly, it is projected that rising startups, expanding R&D services, and similar government activities would boost the computational biology market in the Asia Pacific area.

 For instance,